aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 Using the **`readWorkbookStream`** and **`setExternalWorkbook`** methods, you can either create an external workbook from scratch or make an internal workbook external.

-This Java code demonstrates the external workbook creation process:
+This PHP code demonstrates the external workbook creation process:

 ```php
   $pres = new Presentation();